What's a Glacier, Anyways?

 Importantly, Alaska is home to an especially high concentration of tidewater glaciers, which flow all the way to the ocean.
 Keep an eye peeled if you find yourself face-to-face with Mendenhall Glacier, outside of Juneau, or with one of the massive glacier ice flows in Glacier Bay National Park, as you’re likely to see what’s referred to as a “calving” event: as the front ends of tidewater glaciers reach the sea and melt, they often break into massive bodies of ice that cascade down, often explosively, into the ocean!

-Are They Really Melting?
+Are The Glaciers Really Melting?

 Sadly, yes.
 And at a very fast rate due to climate change.